 8. Have a chat with yourself.

 When it comes to breaking a sweet habit, sometimes having a sit down with yourself helps.
 Ask yourself, “Am I truly craving this bag of candy or is it just a habit?”
-If you have a true craving you may be able to avoid with a sweet herbal tea (sans sugar!), a naturally sweet snack like an apple or you should have a go-to portioned best option, like a square of 70 percent dark chocolate.
-If there is no real craving at all and it is just a habit, well, then replace that activity with a new one.
+If you have a true craving you may be able to avoid it with a sweet herbal tea (sans sugar!), a naturally sweet snack like an apple or you should have a go-to portioned best option, like a square of 70-percent dark chocolate.
+If there is no real craving at all and it is just a habit, well, then replace that activity with a new one, like reading a book, going for a walk or taking a warm bath.